 - Visit USISRC.org for a US code.

 - Accessible to any independent artist or band, record label, or music distributor.

-- Fill out online web form, pay an $80 one-time fee, and receive an online account with a “Registrant Code” and “Country Code”.
+- Fill out the online web form, pay a $80 one-time fee, and receive an online account with a “Registrant Code” and “Country Code”.

 - For independent artists and labels that release their music through indie distributors, the distributor often takes care of getting ISRCs on behalf of the artist/label.

 - Internationally recognized identification system used to catalog and track all musical compositions.

 - Unique and fixed alpha-numeric identifier typically assigned by a music publisher or a performing rights society (ie. ASCAP, BMI) to a specific musical composition.